MooreThreads/SimuMax/README.md

 ## Notes
 - Currently, all Linear models are forced to perform gradient accumulation fusion.
-# Unitest
-after clone the repo, plz use "git config core.hooksPath git_hooks" to set commit hook, which will check the perf result in some config is still the same before commit automatically.

 # TODO
 SimuMax is in active development, may contain bugs or incomplete features.
 Contributions are welcome!